mattock/openvpn-buildbot/README.md

 * *worker-default.ini*: the default worker configuration, contains a list of workers and their settings
 * *worker.ini*: overrides settings in worker-default.ini completely, if present

-While you can launch a buildmaster with default settings just fine, you probably want to copy *master-default.ini* and *worker-default.ini* as *master.ini* and *worker.ini*, respectively, and adapt them to your needs.
+You should copy *master-default.ini* and *worker-default.ini* as *master.ini*
+and *worker.ini*, respectively, and adapt them to your needs.

 It is possible to do rapid iteration of buildmaster configuration.
 For example:

     vi buildmaster/master.cfg
-    docker container stop buildmaster
     ./rebuild.sh buildmaster

 Then from the "buildmaster" subdirectory:

-    ./launch.sh v2.0.0
+    ./launch.sh v2.6.1

 # Stable and rolling release distros

 Most of the latent Docker workers are based on stable distribution, meaning that their package versions remain the same and only small patches are applied on top.
 These are what most normal people use.

 Some workers are based on rolling release distros, though.
 If the Docker images are rebuilt regularly these distros help us spot build issues early on.